 No, he’d wear a polo shirt today.
 It was simply the best he could do, given the circumstances.

 Hopefully his little girl would understand.

 Every day had become a slumber party.
 She and Mommy both wore their jammies and stayed in bed watching princess movies and reading stories together.
 Today her mother wore the pajamas Molly Sue liked best from her large collection.
-They were purple—the favorite color they both shared—and spotted with silly flying pigs all up and down the pant legs and even on the sleeves of the matching shirt.
+They were purple—her very favorite color—and spotted with silly flying pigs all up and down the pant legs and even on the sleeves of the matching shirt.
 It always made Molly Sue laugh whenever she first caught a glimpse of her mommy in those PJs.

 And laughing was good, because laughing meant you were happy.

-Besides lately both Mommy and Daddy had been crying… a lot.
+Lately, both Mommy and Daddy had been crying . . . a lot.

 So when her parents said that Mommy would go away forever, she felt sad, but she also knew that forever wasn’t for always, even though it sometimes felt that way.

 “Molly,” her mother whispered, lifting her arms up to draw Molly Sue into a cuddle.
 “Do you know how much I love you?”